rrooggiieerr/xyscreens.py/README.md

 If your devices follows the following protocol it's supported by this Python library:

 2400 baud 8N1
-Up command  : 0xFF 0xAA 0xEE 0xEE 0xDD
+Up command  : `0xFF 0xXX 0xXX 0xXX 0xDD`
-Down command: 0xFF 0xAA 0xEE 0xEE 0xEE
-Stop command: 0xFF 0xAA 0xEE 0xEE 0xCC
+Down command: `0xFF 0xXX 0xXX 0xXX 0xEE`
+Stop command: `0xFF 0xXX 0xXX 0xXX 0xCC`

+Where `0xXX 0xXX 0xXX` is the three byte address of the device.

+For XY Screens devices the default address is `0xAA 0xEE 0xEE`, while for See Max devices the default address is `0xEE 0xEE 0xEE`.

 ## Supported projector screens and lifts